uw-echospace/ubna-field/field_records/pics/README.md

 This folder contains deployment pictures from the field!

-Pictures from each deployment are stored in their own folder, following the format `deploy-DATE`, where `DATE` is the date when the deployment happened in YYYYMMDD format.
+Pictures from ALL deployment are stored in this folder.

+The filenames follow the format `deploy-DATE-audiomoth-NUM`, where `DATE` is today's date in YYYYMMDD format and `NUM` is the AudioMoth unit number for the one shown in the picture.